OpenScan-org/OpenScan-Design/docs/OpenScanV2-Assembly.md

 - For proper gear meshing, the height of the cog wheel on the Nema 17 shaft and the distance between the cog wheel and rotor must be adjusted.
 Insert the rotor into the base a little and set the position of the cogwheel on the shaft so that it aligns with the gear teeth of the rotor.
 Afterwards, loosen the M3 screws of the Nema 17, push the motor closer and tighten the screws again.
 Move the rotor forward and backward to check that the cog wheel is seated.
 You should be able to feel the friction of the stepper motor, 200 tiny "bumps" per rotation.

 - Optional: Installing the rotor endstop is done with either M1.6 regular or M2 self-tapping screws.
 Check the orientation of the end stop first so that the nose of the rotor surely hits the switch.
-Currently, the endstop only prevents the rotor to swoop against the base, but is not using the endstop as homing point (might change with a software update soon)
+Currently, the endstop only prevents the rotor from swooping against the base but does not use the endstop as a homing point (might change with a software update soon)

 ## Base Cover and Electronics Cover

 - Place the shield in reverse, 2x20 connector points upwards, all remaining components downwards, onto the base cover and screw the M2.5 standoffs directly into the plastic of the cover. *They are not meant to bear large forces*.
 Do not overtighten them; otherwise, you strip the plastic.

 - (black shield) Insert the flat CSI camera cable into the RPi.
-Take care of the correct orientation since only side has contacts.
+Take care of the correct orientation since only one side has contacts.
 Guide the CSI cable through the slot of the black shield.
 Take care of proper orientation to prevent a kink in the cable.

 - Place/press the RPi into the 2x20 connector carefully.
 The 2x20 connector has quite high friction, so take your time and do not accidentally bend the pins.
-Place RPi cover on the RPi.
+Place the RPi cover on the RPi.
 You might have to angle it a little so that the cover does not collide with the I/O of the RPi.

 - Use M2.5 screws to secure the cover to the RPI+shield assembly.
 Again, those should not be overtightened as they directly transfer  torque through the standoff into the plastic of the base cover.

 - For now, do *not* screw the base and electronics cover to the base.
-We have to install some cables first and that is easier with an opened scanner.
+We have to install some cables first, which is easier with an opened scanner.
 We build the Imaging Unit next.

 # Imaging Unit